B-cell Immunoglobulin Gene Rearrangement

 In a lymphoma, the B-cells in affected tissue (such as blood, bone marrow or lymph node) are identical and their gene rearrangement profiles are likewise identical.
 Lymphomas arise when an abnormal B-cell begins to produce numerous identical copies of itself (clones).
 The cloned cells grow and divide uncontrollably, crowding out normal cells.

 A B-cell immunoglobulin gene rearrangement test evaluates the B-cells in a person's sample to determine whether the majority of B-cell rearrangement profiles are diverse or identical.
-This information, along with clinical signs and symptoms and results of other laboratory tests, can help clarify a person's diagnosis, or evaluate the persistence or recurrence of lymphoma.
+This information, along with clinical signs and symptoms and results of other laboratory tests, can help clarify a person's diagnosis, or evaluate the persistence of low level disease or recurrence of lymphoma.

 The majority of non-Hodgkin lymphomas are B-cell lymphomas.